 Students who conduct research involving human subjects must receive appropriate approval from the UofT Research Ethics Board (REB) before commencing their research.
-Students must contact the GCTS Office for procedures regarding such ethics approvals.
+Procedures for obtaining research ethics approvals may be found on the TST website under Graduate Student Information & Procedures.
 See also Research Involving Human Subjects on the SGS website.
+It is the student's responsibility to ensure that the approval remains valid for the duration of the research and that a Protocol Completion Report is submitted to the REB at the conclusion of the study.